 Think about your home’s layout and which areas require more frequent cleaning when answering this question.
 A multi-level home may not be as compatible with a heavy-duty upright vacuum which can be more challenging to bring up and down the stairs.
 Conversely, if you have a smaller home or apartment, you might find that a cordless vacuum is sufficient for your needs.
 Thankfully, vacuums without beater bars are available as upright, canister, cordless, robotic, and even combination models (i.e., mop and vacuum simultaneously).
 You can even find the best vacuum with a retractable cord that lacks a beater bar.

 If you have a true beater bar-free vacuum, you would essentially have a vacuum where the suction power would ideally not be obstructed — unless something large got lodged into the hose.
-But you’ll still want to pick a vacuum with strong suction that’s powerful enough to ensure that you’re not endlessly vacuuming over the same bit of flooring to collect small debris and dust particles.
+But you’ll still want to pick a vacuum with strong suction power that’s powerful enough to ensure that you’re not endlessly vacuuming over the same bit of flooring to collect small debris and dust particles.

 Depending on your cleaning needs, you might want a vacuum with attachments, such as angled crevice tools, an upholstery tool, or a brush head that can clean drapes or blinds.